Specialties

 How would “just” talk help?

-Talk therapy is a professionally supported effort to understand the causes of suffering in the mind.
-It helps one see the enemy—the symptom—and the battlefield in which it takes hold.
-With understanding, fighting may no longer be necessary; if it is, it can finally be done with purpose.
+Talk therapy is a professionally supported effort to understand and alleviate the suffering in the mind.
+It helps one understand the enemy—the symptom—and the battlefield in which it takes hold.
+With understanding, fighting a symptom may no longer be necessary; if it is, it can finally be done with purpose.

 "Doctor, do I need medications?"

 What you need is a solution that best serves its purpose.
-Medication may or may not be the best fit.
+Medication may or may not be part of the answer.
 Together, we can weigh all the options.

 “Is this physical or psychological?”